mirucon/required-ja/required.md

 ## Importing or Downloading

 *   Themes are **not allowed to import content** to a user’s site
 *   Themes are **not allowed to link directly** to an XML, JSONJSON JSON, or JavaScript Object Notation, is a minimal, readable format for structuring data.
-It is used primarily to transmit data between a server and web application, as an alternative to XML., ZIP, or other file for direct download or import
+It is used primarily to transmit data between a server and web application, as an alternative to XML., ZIP, or other files for direct download or import
-*   Themes are **not allowed to bundle demo content** via an XML, JSON, ZIP, or other file
+*   Themes are **not allowed to bundle demo content** via an XML, JSON, ZIP, or other files

 ## Documentation